 Best Design: Cangshan 6-Piece Tai Knife Block Set

-These elegant, forged, full tang blades are made of high-alloy Swedish steel and put through a six-stage heat treatment that makes them exceptionally strong and sharp.
+These elegant, forged blades are made of high-alloy Swedish steel and put through a six-stage heat treatment that makes them exceptionally strong and sharp.
 Their sleek, angular handles—which come in a crisp, fresh white or an arresting, onyx black—offer a glimpse of the full length of the blade they surround and are secured by a single mosaic rivet which gives them a clean look.
 The set includes five luxurious knives: an 8” chef’s knife, an 8” bread knife, a 7” santoku knife, a 5” utility knife, and a 3.5” paring knife.

 If you’re looking for a superior knife set that doubles as a stunning kitchen counter centerpiece, the Cangshan Tai knife block set is exactly what you want.
 It’s easy to see why this set won an International Red Dot award for design.
 Its triangular walnut block is striking, simultaneously classic, and unusual.
 It retains the simple elegance of a traditional woodblock, but the open sides offer a modern peek at the gorgeous knives within.